ricky-taing/ricky-taing.github.io/personal-website-angular/README.md

 https://github.com/angular/angular/tree/main/packages/misc/angular-in-memory-web-api
 - Intercepts HTTP requests and returns data from in-memory database
 - Remove if implementing real server or exclude from prod environment (see documentation in link above)

+## Logging and Iron Interceptors
+Code from @cemtopkaya on StackBlitz
+Added in attempt to fix HttpErrorResponse when using in-memory-web-api, not final